 - Ditch Gmail, which spies on you, and use encrypted emails and communications such as Protonmail.

 - Delete apps such as Zoom, Whatsapp, Facebook Messenger and Skype, which all have serious privacy and security flaws.
-Only use Signal.
+Only use Session.

 - Uninstall Google Chrome that monitors your computer actions and use Tor from now on (Tor is banned in China, so you know it’s good).